yongtao-wang/collab-todo/services/collab/README.md

 2. OT - Operational Transformation

 They are highly complicated systems to provide very smooth collaborative editing experience.
 To further push this project to product-ready, we will eventually apply either of them.

+### Redis Cluster

+The current system uses a single node Redis instance, which will soon become the bottleneck when user scales up.
+For now, Redis supports up to 100k - 300k QPS.

+A solution is to change to a Redis cluster, and use consistent hashing.
+Each list_id will be sent to a dedicated Redis instance.